rabbitmq/rabbitmq-website/site/monitoring.md

 by tools known as monitoring tools of which there are a grand variety.
 This guides covers some tools used for RabbitMQ monitoring.

+### System and RabbitMQ Metrics

 Some metrics are RabbitMQ-specific: they are [collected and reported by RabbitMQ nodes](#rabbitmq-metrics).
-Rest of the guide refers to them as "RabbitMQ metrics".
+In this guide we refer to them as "RabbitMQ metrics".
 Examples include the number of socket descriptors used, total number of enqueued messages or inter-node communication traffic rates.
 Others metrics are [collected and reported by the OS kernel](#system-metrics).
 Such metrics are often called system metrics or infrastructure metrics.
 System metrics are not specific